This glossary covers the main technical concepts discussed in the Design and Developers' Guide.

 A set of steps (technically, a graph) that might be executed to yield a goal.
+A plan can include a goal, route, reference, or subplan.
 For more information, see Customizing the Plan.

 The graph that describes a plan, consisting of nodes corresponding to nodes and edges indicating relationships, such as inputs, outputs, projections, and other operations.

 One of the primitive data types, such as numbers or string names.
 For more information, see Primitive Concepts.